musoniusr/DhammaratoDhamma/_posts/2024-10-01-balance-between-seclusion-and-sangha-phra-cathal-10-01-24.md

 **Phra Cathal:** Oh, yeah, yeah.
 Okay.

 **Dhammarato:** Okay.
 And they've taken the generator out, but some of the old electrical stuff that was operating with that generator is still in that building.
 It's actually looks like a garage now, and it's kind of unused.
 Okay.
 You go to the.
 Looking at the building to the right side, and there's going to be a path along the right side of the back of that building.
-And you follow that path up a ways, and it'll take you first to a concrete kuti, and you turn to the right again, and that will lead you up the hill a bit to Achan Po's original old kuti.
+And you follow that path up a ways, and it'll take you first to a concrete kuti, and you turn to the right again, and that will lead you up the hill a bit to Ajahn Poh's original old kuti.
 All right, You.
 You go beyond that and turn again, right, and that'll take you up to the cootie that I stayed in.
 Old cooties.
 The reason that I'm mentioning these is because they're far enough out of the way and yet close enough that there's kind of that in between.
 And you can have a lot of time there.
 Very close to the dining hall.
 Rather than a 20 minute walk, it's a five minute walk.
 And there's those old cooties, both his old cootie.
 And there's also up the hill from there, an old barn.
 Actually, I think it was originally a repair shop for old vehicles back in the 1940s, because it's got that.
 Well, you know, nowadays they put a car on the lift to raise it up so that they can work underneath it.
 But in the old days, they would dig a pit and then the car would roll over the pit.
 So that building there, these are buildings that I know of that I spent time in that are pretty close to the Watt without going off into the old cootie area.
 But in any case, you can talk to the guy who has the keys, the office, whoever's running the office nowadays has the keys to all of those cooties.
 And what I would recommend is you go inspect the cooties and find any of them that have locks on the door and doesn't look like anybody staying there.
 Pick out which one you want, see if you can figure out what number it is, and then ask for that key for that cootie.
 You can also stay in the big dormitories that David is staying in.
 So you have plenty of options three weeks from now.

 **Phra Cathal:** Yeah, for.
 For after the.
 After the Panza.
 That's something.
 I'm just playing around a bit right now.
 You know, I'm.
 I'm not concrete on anything.
 And I haven't even talked to Ajahn Mehdi about the fact that, yeah, I'm really enjoying seclusion and I don't really want to go to another ceremony.
 But I'll come.
 If you really want me to come, I'll come.
 But not every.
 Every few days, please.
 But, you know, I'll come now.